From keyword research to content promotion, here’s the 411 on creating a content strategy designed with SEO in mind.

 Once the copy is written and optimized, it’s time to publish and promote.
 After all, what good is high-quality content if no one sees it?

 On-site SEO refers to general best practices to keep in mind with any piece you write.
 This includes things like having a page title and meta description.
 Ideally, both of these elements will have keywords in them, since Google uses them to help understand the content of your page.

 Headings also help Google understand the different sections of your content.
 If you have a long-form article with more than 1,000 words, those headings help search engines understand what each section is about.
-They also make it easier for users to scan and quickly find the content they’re looking for.
+They also improve the user experience by making it easier for users to scan and quickly find the content they’re looking for.

 You’ve probably seen plenty of links with “click here” or “learn more” as their anchor text.
 But Google uses anchor text to understand what the page’s content is about, so if you’re using generic phrases, Google may have a harder time understanding your link.

 You can also use high-authority external links as needed.
 If you’re referencing a study from the CDC or the FDA, for example, those are good high-authority external links.

 Have a content revitalization strategy

 Writing new, exciting content is key to a successful SEO strategy.
 But if you publish a piece of content and never touch it again, you’re doing your business a major disservice.

 If you have blogs that are a few (or even several) years old, it’s likely that some of the information isn’t accurate or relevant anymore.
 Regularly updating those pieces with the latest links and stats when they become available can have a huge impact on your site traffic and rankings.

 That’s where conducting a content audit comes in.
 The seven steps to conduct a content audit are: